Steps to protect your practice from a cyber security incident

 - not sharing passwords

-- use of the internet
+- using the internet

-- downloading of software to the practice system
+- downloading software to the practice system

-- caution when opening unusual emails.
+- caution when opening unusual emails

 Business Continuity Plan